 As a major academic medical center and teaching hospital, UPMC McKeesport has been committed to the education of physicians for over 100 years.
 One component of that commitment is UPMC McKeesport's involvement in the clinical education of medical students.
-We are a primary-care training site for 3rd and 4th Year University of Pittsburgh, Lake Erie College of Osteopathic Medicine (LECOM) and Philadelphia College of Osteopathic Medicine (PCOM) medical students.
+We are a primary-care training site for 3rd and 4th Year the University of Pittsburgh, Lake Erie College of Osteopathic Medicine (LECOM), and Philadelphia College of Osteopathic Medicine (PCOM) medical students.

 Unfortunately, we are unable to take students on Clerkships without an affiliation agreement in place.
 New affiliation agreements take approximately 9-12 months.

 Housing/Parking: Our housing is free and is located inside the Hospital.
-Housing is arranged on a first-come basis since there is one room available to share between FM and IM rotation.
-The room includes a private bathroom with shower.
+Housing is arranged on a first-come basis since there is one room available to share between FM and IM rotations.
+The room includes a private bathroom with a shower.
 Housing is for those students who live 35 miles or more from McKeesport PA.
 Parking is free in the garage and medical students are given an ID badge for access during their rotation.
 Students are also given UPMC Network access.

 Resources: The hospital and FM outpatient centers all utilize Electronic Medical Records and have Wi-Fi available throughout.
 UpToDate access accessible throughout the hospital.